yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 }
 </code>

-But, in Haskell we don't have variable, nor for loop.
+But, in Haskell we don't have variables, nor for loop.
-One solution to achieve the same result without loop is to use recursion.
+One solution to achieve the same result without loops is to use recursion.

  > _Remark_:
- > Recursion is generally perceived as slow in imperative language.
+ > Recursion is generally perceived as slow in imperative languages.
  > But it is generally not the case in functional programming.
- > Most of the time Haskell will handle recursive function efficiently.
+ > Most of the time Haskell will handle recursive functions efficiently.

 Here is a `C` version of the recursive function.
-Note, for simplicity, I assume the int list should end with the first `0` value.
+Note that for simplicity, I assume the int list ends with the first `0` value.

 <code class="c">
 int evenSum(int *list) {